Skip to content

 Renting a car in Romania: minimum age, the deposit and credit-card catch, insurance and excess, licence and IDP rules, where to pick up, and honest tips.

-Here is the honest framing before the detail.
-The big cities are well connected by train and bus, and you do not need a car to see Bucharest or to hop between Brasov, Sibiu and Cluj.
+Here is the framing before the detail.
+The big cities are well connected by train and bus, and you don’t need a car to see Bucharest or to hop between Brasov, Sibiu and Cluj.
 Where a car pays for itself is the countryside and the mountain roads: the villages with no timetable, the two castles you want to do in one afternoon, the high passes that are the whole point of a Romania road trip.
 If your plan is city-to-city, you can skip this and take the train.
 If it involves the word “Transylvania” in any real sense, read on.

 Do you actually need to rent a car in Romania?